Our Curriculum Ethos

 The Howard Partnership Trust will bring out the best by providing a rich experience both within and beyond the classroom.
 This will enable all our young people to thrive personally and academically, overcome challenges and make a positive contribution to society.

-At Eastwick Schools we follow fundamental British Values, which are distilled into our School Values.
-We expect every member of our school community to follow these values to the best of their ability, and to demonstrate them in our behaviours: Ready, Respectful, Safe.
+At Eastwick Schools we follow the Fundamental British Values, which are distilled into our School Values: Respect, Responsibility, Care and Honesty.
+We expect every member of our school community to follow these values to the best of their ability, and to demonstrate them in their behaviours: Ready, Respectful, Safe.

 Developing the Whole Child